 The largest share of Too Good To Go's carbon footprint stems from the company's procurement process.
 This includes the use of external services, external servers and consumables and equipment.
 The emissions of Too Good To Go employees form the second-largest contribution to the carbon footprint.
 Emissions for example occur from commuting to the office, but also when working from home.

-Too Good To Go has decided to offset all unavoidable emissions by supporting certified climate action projects: one project in Peru and one in India.
+Too Good To Go has decided to offset all unavoidable emissions by supporting certified climate action projects.
+In 2020, they supported one project in Peru and one in India, and in 2021, they added two more projects, one in Malawi, and one in Turkey, to the list.

 The food system is the biggest driver of deforestation.
 Too Good To Go envisions a sustainable food system for the future by helping to protect the Amazonian rainforest in Peru and to preserve biodiversity in the project regions.
 At the same time, the REDD+ Project initiates training on sustainable agricultural methods and creates jobs for the local communities.